thehig/anchor-to-markdown/readme.md

 ## Usage

 > `./data/` folder is added to gitignore to ensure potentially sensitive bookmarks and/or configs are not accidentally committed.
-The application **will not work** without providing a data folder with config.js and bookmarks.html
+The application **will not work** without providing a data folder with config.json and target.html

+#### Converting Chrome History to HTML

 * Navigate to the [Chrome History](chrome://history/) page
 * Inspect an element on the page to bring up the chrome dev tools